Sideload Android Apps on Chromebook without Developer Mode

 for simplicity.

-Step 7: Install Android App on Chromebook using APK File
+Step 7: Install the Android App on the Chromebook using the APK File

 adb install firefox.apk

 After successfully installing Android APK on your Chromebook, it’s time to test it.
-So, open App drawer and look for the app you just installed.
+So, open the App drawer and look for the app you just installed.
 You can run the app from there.
-Similarly, you can install more Android APKs on your Chromebook.
+Similarly, you can install more Android APK files on your Chromebook.

 Install or Sideload Android APKs on Your Chromebook

-Above tutorial explained how you can sideload Android apps on Chromebooks.
+The above tutorial explained how you can sideload Android apps on Chromebooks.
 That too without enabling Developer Mode.
 Just make sure that you are running Chrome OS 80 or newer.
-And the best part of using Linux for Android app is that it uses ART (Android Run Time) framework to enhance Android performance.
-So, you will not face any performance related issues with your Android apps.
+The best part of using Linux for Android apps is that it uses the ART (Android Run Time) framework to enhance Android performance.
+So, you will not face any performance-related issues with your Android apps.

 Hope you liked this tutorial.
-Feel free to share your queries and suggestions in the comment section down below.
-You may also subscribe to get latest updates via email.
+Feel free to share your queries and suggestions in the comment section below.
+You may also subscribe to get the latest updates via email.

 After putting it in dev, and completing step 1, I can’t find the “develop android apps” in the settings.
 It’s simply not there.
 What should I do?